For latest updates, follow us on:

 See also: Notes on sources held elsewhere.

-We have an active programme of acquiring and putting burial/cemetery records online.
+We have several sets of Cemetery Records including burial records and gravestone inscription records for both Cork City and County.
 For burial records that are not yet not online, if you can supply us with the date of death of an ancestor (or at least the month and year) and the possible cemetery of burial, we can supply you with a copy of the burial record if it exists.
-Enquiries to email@example.com.
+Enquiries to firstname.lastname@example.org.

 Poor Law Unions / Workhouses

 From 1838, Ireland was divided up into Poor Law Unions.
 Within each union was a workhouse where the poor and the destitute could be accommodated.
 This was termed 'Indoor Relief'.
 Many thousands of individuals and families passed through this system.
 There were about 15 union workhouses in Cork City and County.
 Each union was run by a separate Board of Guardians, that each maintained a large set of records (see the Boards of Guardians collections page for full lists of all records).
 For genealogical purposes, the most important documents are the indoor relief registers and related records, that may record the name, address, occupation, age, sex, condition, date of admission, and date of discharge or death, of those admitted to the workhouse.

 We hold extensive indoor relief and related records for the following union workhouses in County Cork: